The Book on Jack Herer

-This is the weed week podcast.
-You can subscribe to our free newsletters, WeedWeek, WeedWeek Canada and WeedWeek California weedweek.net and you can find this on Twitter and Instagram at @weedweeknews, subscribe and review or like us on Apple podcasts, overcast, podcast addict and I heart radio among other platforms.
+This is the WeedWeek podcast.
+You can subscribe to our free newsletters, WeedWeek Canada and WeedWeek California all at www.weedweek.net and you can find us on Twitter and Instagram @weedweeknews, subscribe and review or like us on Apple Podcasts, Overcast, Podcast Addict and iHeart radio, among other platforms.

 Donnell Alexander (00:30):

-Our guest this week is the son of an author who wrote a book.
-Many of you know by name but very few of you have read.
-Our guest is one Dan hearer whose father is Jack Herer and his book is called the emperor wears no clothes.
+Our guest this week is the son of an author who wrote a book many of you know by name but very few of you have read.
+Our guest is Dan Herer whose father is Jack Herer and his book is called “The Emperor Wears No Clothes.”

 Alex Halperin (00:47):

-I think that’s a really good way to put it that you’ve heard the name but but you haven’t read it and I think that’s the case with a lot of books that are sort of phenomenally influential is that people haven’t necessarily gone back to the original text because they think they know what it says or they have an idea of what they have, what it says, and they think that’s enough.
-And I will confess that with me, that is the case with the emperor.
-Wears no clothes.
+I think that’s a really good way to put it, that you’ve heard the name but you haven’t read it and I think that’s the case with a lot of books that are sort of phenomenally influential, is that people haven’t necessarily gone back to the original text because they think they know what it says or they have an idea of what it says, and they think that’s enough.
+And I will confess that with me that is the case with “The Emperor Wears No Clothes.”
 I have not read it.
 Have you?

 Donnell Alexander (01:17):

 No, I have not.
 I watched the documentary and learned a lot about his father.
 He’s a complicated figure.
 It doesn’t seem like he tried to ingratiate himself into the movement, but sometimes movements need people like that.
 He just kind of bulldoze the head and I love the stories that Dan gives about his father.

 Yeah, it’s a really interesting conversation in a lot of ways.
 There’s a lot of sort of colorful history and the story of a complicated and very influential figure.